Last Updated on

 If you like variety, being able to grind just the right amount of coffee at a time for an automatic drip coffee brewer one day, a French press or Aeropress the next, and espresso in the afternoon is important.

-You probably don’t need three different bags of coffee in three different grind sizes sitting around.
+You probably don’t need three different bags of coffee in three different grind sizes sitting around for drip coffee vs french press, for example.
 In most cases, that kind of stash would go stale before you made your way through it all.

 How to Find the Best Coffee Grinder for Your Needs